 The question of the post: Have you tried tea from Malawi before?

-Nicole from Tea for me Please including my review in her February 3rd – February 9th Friday roundup!
-Make sure to check out some of the other tea reviews that came out that week!
+Edit: Nicole from Tea for me Please including my review in her February 3rd – February 9th Friday roundup!
+Make sure to check out some of the other tea posts that came out that week!